-The initial amount of time usually given to bring a property into compliance is ten days, as stated in the violation notice.
+The initial amount of time usually given to bring a property into compliance is fifteen days, as stated in the violation notice.
 The exceptions to this include a repeat violation; a violation that is considered a threat to public health or safety; and a violation that is irreparable or irreversible in nature.

 After a notice of violation has been issued and the time allowed to bring the property into compliance has expired, the officer will initiate a hearing before the special magistrate.
 At the hearing the officer will present the case and explain why the property is in violation, and the property owner (or their agent) is provided the opportunity to refute the violation as well as cross-examine the code officer.